Hexagonal fast Fourier transform: Hexagonal fast Fourier transform (HFFT)

 The linear transforms $g_a$ and $f_{a}$ are similar to the rectangular Fourier kernel where a linear transform is applied along each dimension of the 2-D rectangular data.
-Note that each of these equations, discussed above, is a combination of four rectangular arrays that serve as precursors to the HDFT.
-Two, out of those four rectangular $g_{a}$ terms contribute to the sub-array of HFFT.
-Now, by switching the binary coordinate, we have four different forms of equations.
-In, the three out of those four expressions have been evaluated using what the author called "non-standard transforms (NSTs)" (shown below) while one expression is computed using any correct and applicable FFT algorithm.
+Each of these equations, discussed above, is a combination of four rectangular arrays that serve as precursors to the HDFT.
+Two out of those four rectangular $g_{a}$ terms contribute to the sub-array of HFFT.
+By switching the binary coordinate, we have four different forms of equations.
+Three out of those four expressions have been evaluated using "non-standard transforms (NSTs)" (shown below) while one expression is computed using any correct and applicable FFT algorithm.